facebook/stylex/apps/docs/README.md

 $ GIT_USER=<Your GitHub username> npm run deploy
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.
+If you are using GitHub pages for hosting, this command is a convenient way to build the website and push it to the `gh-pages` branch.

 ### Continuous Integration